10 Things You May Not Have Known About John Carpenter's The Thing

 10. The film has become a tradition for some research stations.

 The film has become part of the culture in Antarctica.
 It is a long-standing tradition in all British Antarctic research stations to watch John Carpenter's The Thing as part of their Midwinter feast and celebration held every June 21.

 Hope you enjoyed reading this as much as I did writing it.
 Just remember if anyone of your friends start acting odd, man is the warmest place to hide.
-Now I'm off to enjoy this incredible film, Happy 40th Anniversary The Thing!
+Now I'm off to enjoy this incredible film for the millionth time!